 Here is what you need to know about the top EV charging apps in London.

-TIP: Splend Members can access a discounted charging rate on Bonnet.
+TIP: Splend Customers can access a discounted charging rate on Bonnet.

 To join Bonnet:

 You can use the app either as a free member or with a subscription.
-For free members, fees are slightly higher, starting from £0.43/kW for a fast charger and reaching £0.57/kW for ultra-fast chargers.
+For free members, fees are slightly higher, starting from £0.59/kW for a standard 7kW charger and reaching £0.79/kW for 150kW chargers.

 The subscription package is useful for full-time drivers and it costs £7.85 inc VAT per month.
 It gives you access to lower charging fares, free connection to many bp charge points, and 24/7 support from in-house experts.

-First month’s subscription is free, after which they offer a £9 charging credit for the next five months.
-Depending on charger type, full members have to pay between £0.35/kW – £0.45/kW.
+First month’s subscription is free, after which they offer a £9 charging credit every month, for the next five months.
+Depending on charger type, the fares for subscription members vary between £0.44/kW – £0.63/kW.

 This is one of the most popular EV charging apps in the UK.
 With plenty of charging points across the country, located in supermarkets, restaurants or hotels, the network has slow, fast and rapid chargers, compatible with all plug-in car models.